Connect with us

 However, it should be noted that in prefabrication, over 95 per cent of the engineering work is completed in a factory – meaning the Mini Sky City was completed before groundbreaking was done on-site.

-BSB said it spent four and a half months fabricating the building’s 2,736 modules prior to the actual on-site construction.
+BSB said it spent four and a half months fabricating the building’s 2,736 modules before the actual on-site construction.

 Interestingly, the installation of the building was done in two separate chunks “due to inclement weather”, with the first 20 storeys completed last year and the final 37 built from 31 January to 17 February this year.

-The firm claims that, in addition to reductions in labour and equipment expenses, modular construction enabled it to it to save 15,000 truckloads of concrete that could have been used in conventional methods.
+The firm claims that, in addition to reductions in labour and equipment expenses, modular construction enabled it to save 15,000 truckloads of concrete that could have been used in conventional methods.

 BSB had in 2012 planned to build Sky City in Changsha, which would have been 202 storeys high and 10m taller than Dubai’s Burj Khalifa, but the project was halted – apparently for political reasons.